Sleep Apnea Chicago & Skokie, IL

 Obesity

 Carrying extra weight, especially around the neck, is one of the most common causes of sleep apnea.
-Fat deposits around the upper airway can make it harder to breathe at night.
+Fat deposits around the upper airway can make breathing harder at night.
 Even a small amount of weight gain can increase the risk, while losing weight may help improve symptoms.

 Family History

-If sleep apnea runs in your family, your chances of having it are higher.
+If sleep apnea runs in your family, your risk of developing it is higher.
 This could be due to inherited traits like the shape of your jaw or airway.
 Talking to Dr. Chaiken about your family’s health history can help assess your risk and decide if you need further testing.

 Smoking

 People who smoke are more likely to develop sleep apnea.
 Smoking causes swelling and irritation in the throat, which can narrow the airway.
-It also leads to fluid retention in the upper airway to make breathing problems worse.
+It also leads to fluid retention in the upper airway, worsening breathing problems.
 Quitting smoking can reduce these risks and improve overall health.

 Age